akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Return

-Sir Guy was taken back to Westminster in chains.
-Beatrice and Godfrey followed, with Harold placed in a cart padded with blankets.
+The gathering wended their way back to Stanwey hall.
+A cart was brought and Beatrice and Godfrey travelled with Harold, who was padded with blankets.
 The reeve and the cook, who had raised the alarm, were found and thanked.

-Goosie, exhausted but triumphant, rode in the basket at Beatrice’s feet.
+Goosie, exhausted but triumphant, met them at the gate.
+She hissed at Sir Guy, with her wings apart.

+A detachment of guards took Sir Guy and the others to Westminster in chains, to await the Queen's judgement.

+As for Beatrice and Godfrey, they stayed with her father at Stanwey for a fortnight, well cared for until Harold was well enough to travel to Westminster Palace by cart.

 ---

 ## Chapter 19 – The Queen’s Protection (Late January 1115)

-The next morning, Beatrice found a small bundle outside her chamber door.
+Upon their return, Beatrice found a small bundle outside her chamber door.

-Inside: a warm cloak, fine wool, clearly from the Queen’s own stores.
+Inside: a new warm cloak, of the finest wool, from the Queen’s own stores.
 A note in a precise hand:

 *For cold days.
 Keep your anchor in the Deep.*